E-Liquid, Vaping and the Environment

 With tanks and clearomizers, the main body can be cleaned and re-used, and the only waste generated is atomizer heads.
 These can be rinsed (to remove any residual e-liquid), and then wrapped in a scrap of biodegradable material (or just a piece of paper towel) before disposing of in the trash.
 If you want to minimize the impact even further, you can disassemble the coil and recycle the plastic and metal housing (after rinsing), meaning only the wick and coil need to be placed in the ordinary trash.
 For rebuildable atomizers, wicks and coils are the only disposable parts, so there is hardly any waste at all.

 E-liquid bottles are either composed of plastic or glass, and of course both can be easily recycled.
 Again, it’s better to rinse the bottles out to remove any residual e-liquid before placing the bottles in the recycling.
 Ideally, you should try to get as much e-liquid as possible out of the bottle before disposing of it, too (after all, you paid for it).
-If your e-liquid is from Black Note, the cardboard tubes can be recycled along with your other cardboard recycling, but if you return five used tubes to us, we’ll give you a 30 ml bottle of e-liquid for free.

 For batteries, there are several options for battery recycling, and you can use Call2Recycle’s battery and cell-phone recycling locator to find something suitable in your area.
 This is the most important part of minimizing the environmental impact of your vaping, so make sure you find a responsible way to dispose of your batteries.